reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 less than 50 units of fuel".

 After all, we have added the exception to the signature of the `takeOff()` method.
-What is that if not defining some sort of rule that's relevant for the client code to know about?
+What is that if not defining some sort of expected outcome that's relevant for the client code to know about?

-To sum up, exceptions should be exceptions.
-Exceptions should not be an expected outcome.
+To sum up, exceptions should be exceptions. **Exceptions should not be an expected outcome**.
 Otherwise we defy the english language.

-## #2: Exceptions Shouldn't Be Used for Flow Control
+## #2: Exceptions are Ugly and Expensive

 What should the client code do if it encounters a `NotEnoughFuelException`?